TADHack will run concurrently over multiple locations. Join one of the locations listed or take part remotely, it’s up to you.

 With 2 mini hackathons plus a main June event that will run concurrently across multiple locations globally, you will have every opportunity to join in.

 Anyone can join, even if you are physically not there.
 TADHack will be live-streamed, enabling teams to compete remotely.

-Sign up for the Hackathon / Showcase and get a chance to win $25,000 in prize money and over $5,000 in prizes for the best ideas across the telecom application development themes.
+Sign up for the Hackathon / Showcase and get a chance to win $35,000 in prize money for the best ideas using the sponsors’ development resources.

 We had close to 700 global registrations, 60+ hacks generated across Madrid and 5 satellites – Sri Lanka, Philippines, Malaysia, Pune India, Chicago USA, and your own home – and 126 simultaneous viewings of the live streamed event.